More than 3 billion fake emails are sent worldwide every day, Valimail report finds

 DMARC in particular has proven to be especially effective in preventing fake emails from reaching inboxes.
 The study shows that nearly 80% of all inboxes (5.34 billion) around the world perform DMARC checks on inbound email, and nearly 740,000 domains now use DMARC.

 However, enforcement rates with DMARC continue to hover around 20% in most industries, largely because the solution is difficult to configure and maintain for large enterprises.
 For that reason, many domain owners have turned to third-party DMARC vendors to implement the solution for them.
-The Email Fraud Landscape report shows that Valimail — the vendor of choice for U.S. federal agencies — has the highest DMARC enforcement rate among all vendors, at over 70%.

 "It remains clear that fake emails from hackers, phishers and other cyber criminals constitute the major source of cyberattacks," said Alexander García-Tobar, CEO and co-founder of Valimail.
 "As more companies recognize and respond to email vulnerabilities, we expect to see organizations continue to deploy authentication technologies to protect against untrusted and fraudulent senders.
 The fact is that too many attackers are using impersonation to get through existing email defenses.
 A robust approach to sender identification and authentication is needed to make email more trustworthy, once and for all."